 The night Tyson came running into my bedroom to get away from Ace was the night I noticed how big a problem this truly was.
 Tyson literally, had scabs all over his neck where Ace had been biting on him!

-As the months went by Ace never grew out of his bad habit, I was literally always having to play referee to stop Ace when he got a little to amped-up.
+As the months went by, Ace never grew out of his bad habit.
+I was literally always having to play referee to stop Ace when he got a little to amped-up.

-Ace was around 7 months old when I decided enough was enough, he was entirely too old to still be nipping at Tyson.
+Ace was around 7 months old when I decided enough was enough.
+He was entirely too old to be still nipping at Tyson.

-It was time for him to undergo some much needed-training.
+It was time for him to undergo some much-needed training.

 Searching For The Perfect Dog Trainer

 I immediately went on the hunt for dog training near me, but unfortunately, I couldn’t find anything that appealed to me.
-Everything I found was basic knowledge that was turned into a training program manufactured to sell to the masses.
+Everything I found was basic knowledge that someone turned into a training program manufactured to sell to the masses.

-Just like those dog training classes at PetSmart they are always trying to get you to sign up for as soon as you walk through the door!
-And you have to tell them like 5 times “Sorry I’m just here to pick up some dog food”.
+Just like those dog training classes at PetSmart, they are always trying to get you to sign up for as soon as you walk through the door!
+And you have to tell them like 5 times “Sorry, I’m just here to pick up some dog food.”

 Have you ever actually stopped and watched what the trainers are teaching and how they are handling the classes?